-Chronic and acute stressors may impact children's development and particularly their development of self-regulation in several ways.
-It may be that there are particular periods of development during which such stress has stronger or more lasting effects due to the concurrent development of brain circuits that are critical for self-regulation.
+Chronic and acute stressors may impact children's development and particularly their development of selfregulation in several ways.
+It may be that there are particular periods of development during which such stress has stronger or more lasting effects due to the concurrent development of brain circuits that are critical for selfregulation.
 Although it is now recognized that this remodeling of brain architecture, often referred to as developmental plasticity, occurs well into a person's 20s refers to changes in neural connections during development as a result of environmental factors as well as learning.
+[27], it is possible that one's developmental trajectory may be disrupted to a greater extent by toxic stress if it occurs during a time when developmental plasticity is at its greatest (i.e., preschool, adolescence).
+This question will be examined in our literature review.